Does that make me out of luck?

 We often get trained during our school years to be really good at the 3 R's.
 Those help a lot in our lives, yes?

 We take tests well.
 We know how to use our computers and do spreadsheets….We are pretty able.
 But creative?
 Well that got shut down for many of us years and years ago.
+More and more today, companies want to bring the design thinking process into their decision and planning.

 We stopped writing stories when we were 8.
 Our teachers got us to write more and more about what we were reading and learning than about what we were experiencing or imagining once we reached 3rd or 4th grade.
 After all, there were things we needed to learn and use.
 And creativity dropped by the wayside.